AdobeDocs/genstudio.en/help/tutorials/add-references.md

 1. Add information about your brand in the _About_ section.
 1. Enter _Brand voice guidelines_.
 1. Enter _Channel guidelines_, for each applicable channel (Email, Facebook, Instagram, Display ads).
 1. Enter _Image guidelines_.
+Expand each category in the Image guidelines section to see all guidelines.

-   Optionally, add a guidelines category for Imagery to add your own guidelines.
+   Optionally, click **[!UICONTROL Add category]** to add a custom guidelines category.

 1. Add brand logos in the _Logos_ section.
 1. Click into the _New brand_ title and enter a descriptive brand name.